thiagooak/learndatalogtoday/resources/chapters/chapter-2.md

      [?e :movie/year 1987]
      [?e :movie/title ?title]]

-The important thing to note here is that the pattern variable `?e` is used in both data patterns.
-When a pattern variable is used in multiple places, the query engine requires it to be bound to the same value in each place.
+Note that the pattern variable `?e` is used in both data patterns.
+When a pattern variable is used in multiple places, the query engine requires it to be bound to the same value.
 Therefore, this query will only find movie titles for movies made in 1987.

 The order of the data patterns does not matter (aside from performance considerations), so the previous query could just as well have been written this way:

     [:find ?title